osmandapp/web/main/docs/user/plugins/contour-lines.md

 import InfoIncompleteArticle from '@site/src/components/_infoIncompleteArticle.mdx';

-Terrain information such as **Contour lines**, **Hillshades** and **Slopes** - helps you visually assess the shape of the land surface, considering curvature, extremes, steepness, points of equal height, and more.
+Terrain information, such as **Contour lines**, **Hillshades** and **Slopes**, helps you visually assess the shape of the land surface, considering curvature, extremes, steepness, points of equal height, and more.
 Topographic information on a map can be represented by slope shading, contour lines for the uphill and downhill, and the colour of the slope angle deviation from flat.

 ![Contour lines and Terrain](@site/static/img/plugins/contour-lines/first_screen_1.png)